jpetazzo/nsplease/README.md

 in the namespace `ci-projectfoo-pr123`.

-## Cleaning up
+## Cleaning up a Namespace

+In each Namespace created by `nsplease`, there is a ServiceAccount named `admin`.
+That ServiceAccount has the right to delete the Namespace.
+Of course, deleting the Namespace will probably be the last operation that the ServiceAccount will do, since deleting the Namespace will eventually delete the ServiceAccount as well.

-The `admin` ServiceAccount can delete its own Namespace.
-When the Namespace is deleted, the ConfigMap and the Secret (in the `nsplease-requests` Namespace) are automatically deleted as well.
+The ConfigMap and Secret corresponding to the Namespace (in the `nsplease-requests` Namespace) get automatically deleted when the Namespace is deleted (thanks to `ownerReferences`).

 ## Security model